 David Swafford, an IBM sales representative since 2009, filed a lawsuit against IBM in 2018 in United States District Court in San Francisco.
 According to Swafford’s lawsuit, the company unequivocally told salespeople that commissions were uncapped.
 After he closed two large deals for IBM in 2016, Swafford was owed a commission of nearly $1 million.
 However, he was paid only a portion of those commissions.
 At the time his lawsuit was filed, he was still owed approximately $250,000 in commissions that were arbitrarily capped by IBM.

-Swafford’s case claimed that IBM committed fraud and violated California Labor Code.
-It settled confidentially in November 2019.
+Swafford’s case alleged that IBM committed fraud and violated California Labor Code.
+The case settled confidentially in November 2019.

 Choplin v.
 IBM

-IBM has relied on a legal loophole to avoid the payment of commissions.
-It provides salespeople with a document called an Incentive Plan Letter (IPL), which it says is not an enforceable contract.
-Without a valid contract, IBM contends that it can cap payments however it wants.
-While this bait and switch tactic has avoided legal consequences for years, the tide has started to turn against IBM.
+IBM has relied on a legal loophole to avoid the payment of commissions by providing salespeople with a document called an Incentive Plan Letter (IPL), which IBM claims is “not an enforceable contract.”
+Without a valid contract, IBM contends that it may cap commission payments at its discretion.

 IBM’s Pattern of Mistreating Workers

-“We are proud of our client for standing up for what’s right,” said Milberg Attorney Matthew E. Lee.
+“We are proud of our client for standing up for what’s right,” said Lee.
 “He deserved justice and, after three long years, this verdict has given him that.”